thanushreen19/RoboSpeaker/README.md

 # RoboSpeaker
-This Robo Speaker Aplication is used to spell words from the input from the user, from wikipedia and also from the file you mention.
+This Robo Speaker Aplication is used to spell words from the input from the user, from wikipedia and also from the file you mention the name of it by txt extension.